oseanfro/automaid/server/README.md

 `$somewhere/processed`

-and then I make a soft link to the scripts directory which itself resides in a place where I usually keep my other python scripts, as by the environmental variable $YFILES,
+and then, since `main.py` is a bit explicit, I PHYSICALLY NEED TO COPY the scripts directory from where I usually keep my other python scripts, as by the environmental variable $YFILES,

-`ln -s $YFILES/automaid/scripts $somewhere/scripts`
+`cp -r $YFILES/automaid/scripts $somewhere`

 I then have a script $UFILES/servercopy which syncs the data from the server and maintains a git repo of those files.